Table of Contents

 The gun is often used in games where Hawkeye isn’t available.
 When this happens, the measuring applies a law of physics which is known as the Range of Projectile.

-As you might have imagined, range of projectile can be used in missile technology, but it can also be applied to six hitting in cricket.
+As you might have imagined, range of projectile can be used in missile technology where it’s essential to know how far something can travel, but it can also be applied to six hitting in cricket.
 The calculations involved can be quite complex.

 Essentially, the physics uses the speed of the ball, its trajectory and the time that it stays in the air.
 A system of divisions and calculations is then employed to get a final answer.